SLink-Protocol/S-Link/docs/source/ltssm.rst

 WAIT_CLK
 +++++++++++++++
-Once S-Link is enabled the PHY CLK will be enabled.
+Once S-Link is enabled through writing the  the PHY CLK will be enabled.
 Depending on the PHY layer used, the PLL (or other clock source) should be enabled.
 The LTSSM will wait for ``phy_clk_ready`` to assert.
 This means that the PHY CLK is active and should be actively transmitting from Master -> Slave.